SirLanceABot/2021-Test-Code/src/main/READ_ME.txt

 // --------------------------------------------------------------------------- //
 //   *** DIRECTIONS ***                                                        //
 //                                                                             //
 //   1.
-Do NOT make any changes to this file (READ_ME.txt)                     //
+Do NOT make any changes to the READ_ME.txt file                        //
 //                                                                             //
 //   2.
 Create a new file in the java\frc\robot folder, called MainRobot.java  //
 //                                                                             //